Cap of 5 people for social gatherings, household visits to return as Singapore tightens COVID-19 measures

 The proportion of employees allowed to return to the workplace will be reduced from May 8 to 30.

-“Employers must ensure that no more than 50 per cent of employees who are able to work from home return to the workplace at any time,” MOH said.
+“Employers must ensure that no more than 50 per cent of employees who are able to work from home return to the workplace at any time,” MOH said in a media release.
 This is down from 75 per cent currently.

 Social gatherings at the workplace should be avoided, said the ministry.